Employee Monitoring Software (2026 Guide) - Productivity, Security & Compliance

 Is Employee Monitoring Legal?

 It's time to address the elephant in the room.
-There are several misconceptions about the legality of data collection that can deviate you from this.
+There are misconceptions about the legality of data collection.
 Is employee monitoring legal?

 Is it right for me?